Liquid-Labs/policy-roles/policy/Company Roles Reference.md

 Manages and develops Company policy definition and implementation.
 Also works on verification, evidence gathering and compliance.

+### Privacy Officer

+Non-executive officer with final responsibility for matters relating to customer and staff privacy.

+Duties:
+* Is a member of the Senior Management Team. _(SOC 2 Type I ref 1.1.d, SOC 2 Type II ref 1.1.d)_

 ### Product Manager

 Responsible for coordinating stakeholder input and managing product specification and setting development priorities.